adilakhter/papers-i-read/distributed_systems/coordination-avoid-db/README.md

 - OLTP Benchmark suite.
 (The most useful reference for me in this paper)
 - apply to SQL.
 If the change can be transparent for existing tools, developers would be happy to adopt it
 - 'coordination can only be avoided if all local commit decisions are globally valid'
-- One of the ref `Principles of Distributed Databases Systems` seems to provide a lot of refer
+- One of the ref `Principles of Distributed Databases Systems` seems to provide a lot of background knowledge for many papers we have read in the class

 Weak points